minierparedes/algorithms-vs-me/src/content/blog/LeetCode/448-find-disappeared-number/index.md

 ## Breakdown and Discussion of challenge

 Given an unsorted array of integer values, we need to **check** all the numbers and see which number is the **missing** from the given range.
 For challenges that require **finding** something within the array, against some factor, in this case being the array's range of numbers, I like to immediately think of using an object to map the array's values to the object.
-This method allows for the object to have all the values and then I can check against the array to see what is missing, compare, check for duplicates ect..
+This method allows for the object to have all the values and then I can check against the array to see what is missing, compare against, check for duplicates ect..

 ## Approach

-Within the function we create an object `missingNum` and an array `result`.
-Use a for loop to iterate through the array mapping each array's index to the object keys and setting each key's value to false.
-Create a second loop to set to true each object key's that is in the object using the array's values.
-A last for loop is create, this time a for in loop, grabbing each key from the object and using an `if` statement asking: `missingNum[key] === false` take the `result` array and push the `key` with false value to it.
-Now the function will `return result[0]` the fist element in the array.
+Fitst step is to create an object `match` and an array `result`.
+The object for us to map our array's index to by means of our first for loop.
+We need to make sure that for the object's keys we use the loop's `i` variable and `+ 1` to it.
+Doing so allows the `match` to start at the correct value and end at the correct value.
+For every key that is set to the array's value, its value is initialized to false.
+The array `result` will be used to push matching keys to.

+We create a second loop that will set each property using the array's values to `true` if the key has been set from the first loop.

+For the last step, a for in loop will iterate through the object using the key to check with an if statement, if there are any key's whos values is equal to `false`.
+If equal to `false` then push set key to the `result` array.
+The function `return` `result` array.

 #### time complexity